-Various definitions of software architecture have been suggested by researchers.
-Bass et al. define software architecture as "the design and implementation of the high-level structure or structures of the system.
-It comprises software components, the externally visible properties of these components, and relationships among them".
+Although the idea of considering software at the "architectural" level has been practised since the very first large software systems were built, as an area of formal study software architecture is still in its early stages.
+Several definitions of software architecture have been proposed [16, 18, 2], various architectural styles have been documented [18], and different taxonomies of architectural views have been suggested [13, 9].
+Bass et al. define software architecture as "the design and implementation of the high-level structure or structures of the system; it comprises software components, the externally visible properties of these components, and relationships among them".
 Perry and Wolf presented their definition of software architecture as a mathematical model:

-Software architecture = {elements, form, rationale} Others have continued to refine and adapt the definition.
+Software architecture = {elements, form, rationale}

+Others have continued to refine and adapt the definition.
 For example, Boehm uses the term "connections" instead of form, and supplements constraints to the rationale.
-Shaw and Garlan define software architecture as components, connectors, and configurations [13].
+Shaw and Garlan define software architecture as components, connectors, and configurations [18].
+For our purposes, we will take a hybrid view; we consider that the software architecture of a software system consists of a set of inter-related high-level design (structural) views; each view consists of a set of components and connectors, plus annotations.
+We now discuss the idea of software architecture views in more detail.

-2.1 Architectural Views
+2.2.1 Architectural views

-The "system" modelled by software architecture is usually large and complex in nature.
+Large, long-lived software systems typically accrue design complexity as they age; it is generally agreed that to be comprehended, such systems need to be considered from different points of view.
 Different stakeholders (e.g., users, business analysts, programmers, testers, and maintainers) typically care about only specific aspects of the software system, and have widely varying mental models based on how they experience the system.
 To separate the different areas of concerns, and to reflect the dynamic nature of software architecture, the notion of "views" of software architecture is introduced.

-Kruchten proposed a "4+1" view model to describe the software architecture of a system from multiple perspectives, to separate concerns from various stakeholders of the architecture, and to differentiate the functional and non-functional requirements [9]:
+The first and best known taxonomy of software architecture views was suggested by Kruchten; he proposed a "4+1" view model to describe the software architecture of a system from multiple perspectives, to separate concerns from various stakeholders of the architecture, and to differentiate the functional and non-functional requirements [13]: